61FINTECH/deploy-strapi-on-aws/README.md

 ```

 Your browser will open http://localhost:1337 automatically later.
-Create the admin with a strong password.
+Create an admin with a strong password.

 ### ⊙ Complete S3 settings
 Visit [PLUGINS > Files Upload](http://localhost:1337/admin/plugins/upload/configurations/development) to complete the S3 settings for all modes.